ctopher78/network-automation-course/README.md

 This is my [Building Automated Networks](https://my.ipspace.net/bin/list?id=NetAutSol) project repo.

-The base network diagram is pretty simple.
+My base automation lab is pretty simple.
 Mainly because I only have enough memory in my laptop to handle a couple of Vagrant boxes at once.
+I'll probably add other virtual boxes (Juniper, Arista, and Cumulus) just to toy around, but I'll only be able to run two boxes at a time, unless I adapt things to run on a public cloud somewhere.

+At this point the CentOS box is being provisioned using Ansible, and the virtual Cisco NXOS 9k is getting it's initial config via ZTP.
+More details about that are below.

 ![Base Network Diagram](images/base_%20network_diagram.png)